The "Corona traffic light" for classroom teaching

 Students and lecturers are informed by e-mail as soon as the traffic light changes color.
 Therefore, please check your e-mails regularly.

-The TU Braunschweig is in "restricted operation" since 25 May 2020.
-The corresponding operating levels had been defined by our university's crisis management team right at the beginning of the corona-related measures in Germany.
-Even if attendance teaching has been suspended and many things remain significantly restricted, we are thus cautiously coming one step closer to normal operation.
-This is only possible on the basis of the framework hygiene plan and the infection control measures that the Presidential Board has now decided on the basis of the crisis team's recommendations.
-Our hygiene plan and the measures naturally follow the guidelines of the Federal Government and the State of Lower Saxony as well as the recommendations of the Robert Koch Institute.
+Please pay attention to the framework hygiene plan and the infection prevention measures that the Presidential Board has adopted on the basis of the recommendations of the crisis management team.
+Our hygiene plan and the measures follow the guidelines of the Federal Government and the State of Lower Saxony as well as the recommendations of the Robert Koch Institute.